Kanomble/celery_blast/README.md

 -
 <a name="installation"></a>
 ## Installation
-The application can get installed by submitting the `docker-compose up` command in a terminal window, which points to the applications working directory (directory with `docker-compose.yml`).
+The application can get installed by submitting the `docker-compose up` or `docker compose up` command in a terminal window, which points to the applications working directory (directory with `docker-compose.yml`).
 The docker client will pull remotely available images, the base image for this application, an image for the PostgreSQL database and finally an image for the RabbitMQ message broker.